 At The Isle of Wight College we want our students to leave College both skilled and ready for the workplace or Higher Education.
-For this reason every student has an Individual Learning Plan (ILP) designed to look at the student’s overall goals, and how they need to develop their skills in order to reach these goals.
+For this reason every student has an E Tracker Guide designed to look at the student’s overall goals, and how they need to develop their skills in order to reach these goals.

-The ILP forms part of the tutorial process, which also includes “Milestones”.
-Milestones have been designed to equip students with the skills that employers expect employees to have.
-Examples of these Milestones would be the student creating for themselves a full CV and job application letter, or attending a money management session.
+The E Tracker Guide forms part of the tutorial process, which also includes “Targets”.
+Targets have been designed to equip students with the skills that employers expect employees to have.
+Examples of these Targets would be the student creating for themselves a full CV and job application letter, or attending a money management session.

 We also encourage students to find part time work in order to prepare them for full time employment at the end of the course.
-We ask that parents and guardians do the same, as it is an excellent way for students to gain experience of the real working world.
+We ask that parents and guardians support this, as an excellent way for students to gain experience of the real working world.

-On site we have access to Connexions and Careers Advisers on site who operate a drop in service.
+On site we have access to a full time Careers Advisers who operate an appointment and drop in service.
 Students also have full access to the Internet and Press and we would encourage them to use these facilities to gain an understanding of working opportunities.